ivansipiran/Data-driven-cultural-heritage/README.md

-# Refinemen for Point Cloud Completion
+# Refinement for Point Cloud Completion